UW–Madison is currently vaccinating 12- to 15-year-olds.

 - Log into MyUHS using your NetID and password.

-- Under “COVID-19 Immunization Record Upload” you will be prompted to upload a copy of your immunization record.
+- You will be prompted to upload a copy of your immunization record.
 This can be an image file (PNG, JPG, JPEG) or a PDF.
 Attempting to upload other kinds of files will result in an error message.
 Accepted records include:

 - The official Centers for Disease Control and Prevention vaccination card you receive at your vaccine site.
 It must contain two patient identifiers, such as name and date of birth; vaccine lot number; vaccine name (for example, Moderna, Pfizer or Janssen/Johnson & Johnson); date of vaccination (there should be two dates for Moderna and Pfizer); clinic name (must be an official clinic name; if the clinic was a chain pharmacy, please include the store number).
 The example below shows these fields.